-Safety continues to be the most important operational requirement for the Group and remains one of the Group's three core values.
-It is paramount to the success of the Group in winning new contracts and renewing existing contracts.
+Safety continues to be the most important requirement for the Group and remains one of the Group's three core values.
+It is paramount to the success of the Group in winning and retaining contracts.

 During this reporting period, Alliance successfully maintained its IOSA accreditation and BARS Gold Status.
 Both are globally recognised and in conjunction with Australian regulatory oversight, provide a robust Safety, Security and Quality Framework for all operations.